A Topological Completeness Theorem for Transfinite Provability Logic: Preliminaries

+Recall that if $\kappa$ is an ordinal of uncountable cofinality, then the intersection of countably many sets which are closed and cofinal in $\kappa$ is also closed and cofinal in $\kappa$.
+Hence, Proposition \ref{PropGLPNotStronglyComplete} applies to the closed-unbounded topology from Blass \cite{blass1990}.
+More generally:

+\begin{cor} $\gl$ is not strongly complete with respect to topologies on ordinals given by countably complete filters, such as the closed-unbounded topology. \end{cor}

-We begin by introducing the topologies on which our models will be based: \begin{defi}[Generalized Icard Topologies] Let $(X, \tau)$ be a scattered space of rank $\Theta$.
+The spaces we will consider will instead be built around the \emph{Generalized Icard topologies}. \begin{defi}[Generalized Icard Topologies] Let $(X, \tau)$ be a scattered space of rank $\Theta$.
 We define a topology $\ic 1\tau$ generated by $\tau$ and all sets of the form

 for ordinals $\alpha < \beta \leq \Theta + 1$.
 We iterate this construction by setting \begin{itemize} \item $\ic{(\iota + 1)}\tau = \ic{1}{(\ic{\iota}\tau)}$, and \item $\ic\lambda\tau = \bigcup_{\xi < \lambda}\ic\xi\tau$ at limit stages. \end{itemize} These are called the \textit{generalized Icard topologies}. \end{defi}